Skip to main content

 From your "Search Results page," select the source (book, eBook, or article) you are interested in citing.

-A screenshot pointing to the title of an academic journal in the library database
+A screenshot showing to the title of a book in the library database

 Photo by BYUH Library